Diversity, Equity, and Inclusion

 Newsy

-• As of July 2023, our food pharmacy seeks continued funding to maintain its valuable services.
-Currently, it caters to approximately 300 patients across 6 of our 12 dialysis units.
-The enduring aim is to broaden this service to all our dialysis units, as food insecurity continues to be a significant challenge for many of our patients.
-Our ongoing dedication to patient welfare drives this effort, underlining our commitment to offering comprehensive care that addresses not just medical needs, but also nutritional wellbeing.
-This year the Division of Nephrology/CIIR through an endowment from the Ralph Cohen Fund provided a major gift to the Food Pharmacy Program.
+- As of July 2023, our food pharmacy seeks continued funding to maintain its valuable services.
+It caters to approximately 300 patients across 6 of our 12 dialysis units.
+The enduring aim is to broaden this service to all our dialysis units, as food insecurity continues to be a significant challenge for many patients.
+Our ongoing dedication to patient welfare drives this effort, underlining our commitment to offering comprehensive care that addresses medical needs and nutritional well-being.
+This year, the Division of Nephrology/CIIR provided a significant gift to the Food Pharmacy Program through an endowment from the Ralph Cohen Fund.